 Loneliness is something that affects people everywhere, yet so few of us feel comfortable talking about it.
-Research shows that over 9 million people across the UK are often, or always, lonely (Co-op and The British Red Cross).
+Research shows that in 2022 49% of adults in the UK were occasionally, often, sometimes, or always lonely – that’s over 25 million people.

 What is loneliness and what causes it?

-Some lonely people find themselves avoiding social meetings with others because their state of mind convinces them that they are unlikeable.
+Some lonely people find themselves avoiding being social with others because their state of mind convinces them that they’re unlikeable.

-Loneliness can have multiple root causes, and while there are people who feel lonely because they are lacking human contact, it’s also entirely possible to feel lonely and isolated without actually being alone.
+Loneliness can have multiple root causes, and while there are people who feel lonely because they’re lacking human contact, it’s also entirely possible to feel lonely and isolated without actually being alone.

 Having a great circle of friends, but missing the deep connection and intimacy that comes with being in a romantic relationship.

 Having a great relationship with your spouse, but feeling that you don’t have many solid friendship connections.

 Bereavement – when someone we love dies, or when we’re going through a divorce or separation, we can feel lonely.

 - Empty nest syndrome – if your grown-up children have recently left home, this can leave you feeling pretty empty, and you might experience a loss of purpose.
 Many parents feel like they aren’t needed anymore when their kids leave home, which can bring on feelings of loneliness.